-With regards to citizen workshops, the Secretariat for the Modernisation of Public Action (SGMAP) has organised a second citizen workshop (two weekends between April to June 2017) on the role of schools in preventing addictions in youths.
-The recommendations of the Citizen Workshop are http://www.modernisation.gouv.fr/sites/default/files/fichiers-attaches/boite-outils-demarches-participation.pdf, pp. 6-7 (accessed 13 April 2018).
-Little information is available about the selection of the sample.
-The list of participants' first names available online.
-A third citizen workshop will be launched November 2018 but the topic has yet to be announced.
+With regards to citizen workshops, the Secretariat for the Modernisation of Public Action (SGMAP) has organised a second citizen workshop (two weekends between April to June 2017) on the role of schools in preventing addictions in youths.5 The recommendations of the Citizen Workshop are available online.6 A third citizen workshop will be launched November 2018 but the topic has yet to be announced.
 The SGMAP has set itself the goal of organising two citizen workshops per year; it lacks resources to host any more despite numerous requests from administrations.
-An explanation of these workshops is available via an online toolbox that also contains various participatory methods that could be used by the government.
-Some requirements are imposed on the hosting administrations, such as the obligation to provide access to all information relevant to the workshop, consider the findings of the workshop, and provide feedback to participants on how their suggestions will be used.
+An explanation of these workshops is available via an online toolbox that also contains various participatory methods that could be used by the government.7 Some requirements are imposed on the hosting administrations, such as the obligation to provide access to all information relevant to the workshop, consider the findings of the workshop, and provide feedback to participants on how their suggestions will be used.8